-This Is Why You Don't See People-Sized Salmon Anymore
+This Is Why You Don't See People-Size Salmon Anymore

 While the orcas of Puget Sound are sliding toward extinction, orcas farther north have been expanding their numbers.
 Their burgeoning hunger for big fish may be causing the killer whales' main prey, chinook salmon, to shrink up and down the West Coast.